How To Prepare Your Chicken Coop For Winter

 What is Diatomaceous Earth?

-Diatomaceous earth is a powder that is made from grinding down fossilized algae and other aquatic organisms called diatoms.
-It is used as a deterrent for lice, mites, and other small parasites.
-Be sure to purchase food grade so it is safe to use around your livestock.
+Diatomaceous earth is a powder made from grinding down fossilized algae and other aquatic organisms called diatoms.
+It is a deterrent for lice, mites, and other small parasites.
+Be sure to purchase food grade, so it is safe to use around your livestock.

-Next, goes a nice layer of wood shavings.
-(Do not use cedar) With our brutal winters, I prefer to use the deep litter method in our chicken coop.
+Put a top layer of wood shavings.
+(Do not use cedar) on the floor so your flock has a clean space in the coop.
+The shavings will help soak up the moisture from the manure keeping the coop dryer and cleaner.
+With our brutal winters, I prefer to use the deep litter method in our chicken coop.
 It not only saves me from cleaning in heavy snow but it gives a nice warm barrier between my hens and the cold frozen ground.

 a wheelbarrow of wood shavings bags for the inside of a chicken coop

 I have tried out different types of bedding in my coop.
-Sand, sawdust, and wood shavings are the three I have tested and I find wood shavings work best.
+Sand, sawdust, and wood shavings are the three I have tested, and I find wood shavings work best for us.

 The pros of wood shavings are they are lightweight, work well to soak up urine, and are low in dust which is important to keeping your flock healthy, especially in the winter.

-SLCG PRO TIP: If you are older like I am I do NOT recommend sand.
+SLCG PRO TIP: If you are older like me, I do NOT recommend sand.
 Sand is heavy, very hard to move, and does not keep the smell down like wood shavings.
-Wood shavings are more costly but very light weight making it easier to deal with especially if you have a weak back as I do.
+Wood shavings are more costly but very lightweight weight making it easier to deal with, especially if you have a weak back as I do.

 feeder and waterer in a chicken coop with a roost and wood chips on the floor